tetiana-404/JustIT-Data-Analysis/work_books/Week 1/readme.md

   - `=AVERAGE(H2:H100)` to calculate average commission in `P11`

 ### Task 2: Advanced Excel Tools
+- Apply filter and sorting to show the best students in each subject.
+- Calculate the average for all students and fill into Column E. (Use formula)
+- Using the =MAX fucntion, tell me what the students highest score was in column F.
+- Apply filter and sorting to show the best student in this classroom by average.
+- Apply filter and sorting to show the best student in this classroom by highest score.
+- Use conditional formatting to clearly identify the highest and lowest average scores

+### Task 3:
+- Using the skills developed, have some fun with the data set you have imported.

 **Objective:**
 Understand advanced Excel features to gain deeper insights from data.